Lao-UNESCO Programme to Safeguard the Plain of Jars

 UXO clearance and erosion control: Create a safe and stable environment for local communities and visitors

-The project team will work closely with the village communities and train villagers to identify problems, set priorities, raise awareness and evaluate the impact and success of the clearance operations.
+The project team worked closely with the village communities and train villagers to identify problems, set priorities, raise awareness and evaluate the impact and success of the clearance operations.

 Research: A suite of site interpretation programmes

 Previous surveying and research has resulted in a large amount of data and information and preliminary assumptions about the history of the Plain of Jars.
-These finfings will be finalized and consolidated as detailed documentation and reports on the interpretation and significance of the Plain of Jars are required for the World Heritage nomination.
+These findings were finalized and consolidated as detailed documentation and reports on the interpretation and significance of the Plain of Jars are required for the World Heritage nomination.

 Community-Based Heritage Tourism products and associated livelihood development activities sustainably managed by indigenous communities

-Ongoing training and skill transfer, using the step-by-step Community-Based Heritage Tourism development methodology, will build local capacity to develop tours and other activities for tourists and will be managed by public-private sector partnerships.
+Ongoing training and skill transfer, using the step-by-step Community-Based Heritage Tourism development methodology, built local capacity to develop tours and other activities for tourists and were managed by public-private sector partnerships.

 Jar Sites Management and Conservation

-The project will raise awareness and build capacity within all levels of authority, in particular at the local community level, to monitor and protect heritage resources within their jurisdiction and request assistance from higher level authorities when required.
+The project raised awareness and build capacity within all levels of authority, in particular at the local community level, to monitor and protect heritage resources within their jurisdiction and request assistance from higher level authorities when required.

 Tourism and Heritage Management: Capacity within provincial authorities to oversee province-wide tourism operations in Xieng Khouang

-Tourism awareness seminars will provide the local authorities with an overview of the tourism industry and an update on the national tourism laws and regulations.
+Tourism awareness seminars provided the local authorities with an overview of the tourism industry and an update on the national tourism laws and regulations.

 Provincial Heritage Guides: Provincial guide service unit with certified guides

-The project will conduct additional town-based guide and English language training training for the nationally-certified and provincially-registered guides based in Phonsavanh town.
+The project conducted additional town-based guide and English language training training for the nationally-certified and provincially-registered guides based in Phonsavanh town.

 Socio-economic and cultural and natural heritage impacts: A monitoring system including protocols for the mitigation of current and emerging threats.

-In order to train guides and the local authorities in the use of the protocol, monitoring workshops will be held during the second and third year of the project.
+In order to train guides and the local authorities in the use of the protocol, monitoring workshops were held during the second and third year of the project.

 Reinvestment in site management: Mechanism to funnel part of the income generated through heritage tourism back into heritage management.

-The project will, in close collaboration with the Provincial authorities, establish a Provincial Heritage Fund to collect part of the income generated through tourism which can be tapped into to finance site management and therefore ensure the sustainability of heritage management operations.
+The project, in close collaboration with the Provincial authorities, established a Provincial Heritage Fund to collect part of the income generated through tourism which can be tapped into to finance site management and therefore ensure the sustainability of heritage management operations.

 World Heritage nomination of the Plain of Jars Archaeological Landscape

-A World Heritage Nomination Dossier Drafting Committee will be established to prepare the World Heritage Nomination Dossier that will be modeled after the acclaimed nomination dossier for Vat Phou (inscribed on the World Heritage list in 2001).
+A World Heritage Nomination Dossier Drafting Committee was established to prepare the World Heritage Nomination Dossier that were modeled after the acclaimed nomination dossier for Vat Phou (inscribed on the World Heritage list in 2001).

 - Mr. Heng Daovannary, Secretary General, Lao National Commissions for UNESCO